 Julia honed her expertise in public policy during her time with the Ontario government including roles as Counsel to the Deputy Attorney General, Counsel and Special Advisor to two Secretaries of Cabinet and Chief of Staff to the Attorney General of Ontario.

 A lawyer by training Julia has law degrees from McGill University and the Columbia Law School and following graduation from law school clerked at the Supreme Court of Canada.
 She has held Social Sciences and Humanities Research Council of Canada and Fulbright Fellowships.
-Julia is a two-time Women’s Executive Network Most Powerful Women Top 100 honouree.
+Julia is a four-time Women’s Executive Network Most Powerful Women Top 100 honouree and is inducted into the Hall of Fame.

-Julia has served on numerous volunteer boards and currently she is the Chair of the Council of Academic Hospitals of Ontario, and on the boards of the Holland Bloorview Kids Rehabilitation Hospital Foundation, the Kids Health Alliance, Children’s Healthcare Canada, Kids Brain Health Network, and the Solutions for Kids in Pain network.
+Julia has served on numerous volunteer boards and currently she is the Chair of the Children’s Healthcare Canada Board of Directors and sits on the boards of the Holland Bloorview Kids Rehabilitation Hospital Foundation, Ontario Hospital Association, the Kids Health Alliance and the Solutions for Kids in Pain network.
 In addition, she serves on the CEO Committee of the Toronto Academic Health Science Network, the Executive Advisory Board of FIRST Robotics Canada, and the McGill University Women, Leadership and Philanthropy committee.
 In 2021, she was appointed by the Ministry of Health to the Governing Council of the Provincial Council for Maternal and Child Health.